 Through the efforts of producer Alexander H. Cohen and the Nederlander Organization, the former 46th Street Theatre, which opened in 1924, was renamed the Richard Rodgers in 1990, in honor of the late composer.

-Its most recent productions have been Private Lives; Neil Simon’s 45 Seconds From Broadway; Seussical; Footloose; Chicago; How to Succeed in Business Without Really Trying; Laughter on the 23rd Floor; Fool Moon, starring Bill Irwin and David Shiner; Neil Simon’s Pulitzer Prize play Lost in Yonkers; Dustin Hoffman in The Merchant of Venice; James Earl Jones in the Pulitzer Prize play Fences by August Wilson; the multi-Tony Award-winning musical Nine starring Raul Julia.
+Past productions include Private Lives; Neil Simon’s 45 Seconds From Broadway; Seussical; Footloose; Chicago; How to Succeed in Business Without Really Trying; Laughter on the 23rd Floor; Fool Moon, starring Bill Irwin and David Shiner; Neil Simon’s Pulitzer Prize play Lost in Yonkers; Dustin Hoffman in The Merchant of Venice; James Earl Jones in the Pulitzer Prize play Fences by August Wilson; the multi-Tony Award-winning musical Nine starring Raul Julia.

 The 1970s started with an enormous hit: the revival of No, No, Nanette, starring Ruby Keeler with Patsy Kelly (Tony Award), Helen Gallagher (Tony Award), Bobby Van, and Jack Gilford; followed by Raisin, a musical version of the play A Raisin in the Sun, which won a Tony Award for actress Virginia Capers; Maggie Smith in a revival of Noël Coward’s Private Lives; Chicago, the Kander/Ebb/Fosse musical, starring Gwen Verdon, Chita Rivera, and Jerry Orbach; Mary Martin and Anthony Quayle in Do You Turn Somersaults?; the musical Working; and The Best Little Whorehouse in Texas (1,639 performances).